bottlesdevs/documentation/getting-started/installation.md

 # Installation

-The Flatpak package is the only fully sandboxed version.
-It bundles all the needed dependencies and tools and works on most distributions [supported by Flatpak](https://flatpak.org/setup/).
+The Flatpak package works on most Linux distributions [supported by Flatpak](https://flatpak.org/setup/).
+It is fully sandboxed and comes with the necessary tools and dependencies.

 {% hint style="info" %}
-This is the most supported and tested release of Bottles.
+This is the most supported and tested way of installing Bottles.
 {% endhint %}

 {% tabs %}